arissi/rgb-game/README.md

 ![RGBchallenge](https://petapixel.com/assets/uploads/2016/06/rgbchallenge-800x420.jpg)

 [RGB Guessing Challenge](http://www.rgbchallenge.com/) clone.
-You are given 6 random colors and three numerical values for Red, Green, and Blue—an RGB code.
-Based on that code, you have to choose the correct color value from the three choices.
+You are given six random colors and three numerical values for Red, Green, and Blue—an RGB code.
+Based on that code, you have to choose the correct color value from the six choices.

 # Motivation